EST. 2026 · UNITED STATES

 Scorecards

-State & Local officials, Congress, Presidential Foreign Policy, Departments & Agencies, and Nonprofits & NGOs — scored against their own commitments.
+State & Local officials, Congress, Presidential Foreign Policy, Departments & Agencies, International Commitments, and Nonprofits & NGOs — each scored against their own public commitments.

 Browse Scorecards →